-High gloss acrylic walls provide a sleek, contemporary look for bath/shower walls and kitchen backsplashes while being light and easy to work with.
+High gloss acrylic walls provide a sleek, contemporary look for bath/shower walls, kitchen backsplashes, reception desks and office areas while being light and easy to work with.
 Learn the many benefits of this product below.

 Creates a clean, contemporary look – The high gloss acrylic wall panels created a fresh clean European look with a luxurious and elegant finish.

-Unique colors adds a stylish touch for a backsplash or tub or shower wall – Choose from a wide range of fun colors like arctic, blue atoll, glacier, mocha, carbon and rouge to dress up any indoor residential or commercial space.
+Unique colors adds a stylish touch for a backsplash or tub or shower wall – Choose from a wide range of fun colors like arctic white, blue atoll, glacier, mocha, carbon black, red rouge, and titan gray to dress up any indoor residential or commercial space.

-Flexible material can be used in a wide range of remodeling and new construction – Lustrolite panels from Innovate Building Solutions can be used in bathrooms, bedrooms, media rooms, hallways and commercial lobbies to name just a few rooms.
+Flexible material can be used in a wide range of remodeling and new construction – High gloss panels from Innovate Building Solutions can be used in bathrooms, bedrooms, media rooms, hallways, reception desks and commercial lobbies to name just a few rooms.
 Cool, eclectic and exciting are just some of the words used to describe these panels.

 Easy to clean with no grout to maintain – While tile is the most commonly used material in shower and tub wall panels and kitchen backsplashes most people hate the cost and hassle of cleaning and resealing grout!
 With these innovative wall panels you’ll get a sleek euro look and eliminate the effort and cost of maintaining grout.
 These smooth/non-stick walls are easily cleaned with warm water and a soft cloth.